nashville-software-school/client-side-mastery/book-0-installations/chapters/GETTING_STARTED_WINDOWS.md

 <br/>
 <br/>

-## Troubleshooting for Instructors
+## Troubleshooting for mentors

 <details>
 <summary>
-Instructors: Expand for help
+mentors: Expand for help
 </summary>
 If you run into problems during installation, someone on the instruction team will use the following info to help you.
 You can ignore this section.